drfreder/pandemic-pub-bias/README.md

 the same
 period.

+### Comparing single-authored arXiv preprint submissions in the months before and during COVID-19 pandemic, by gender

+Again, what about for sole authorships?
+How does early 2020 compare to March and April, 2020, during the pandemic?

 ``` r
 arxiv.sole <- as.data.frame(ungroup(subset(df.all2020, as.Date(submitted) >= "2020-01-01" & as.Date(submitted) <= "2020-04-30" & author.n == 1) %>% group_by(COVID) %>% summarize(female.n=sum(female.n, na.rm=TRUE), male.n=sum(male.n, na.rm=TRUE)))) #Summarize by month
 arxiv.sole.long <- gather(arxiv.sole, gender, n, female.n:male.n) #Make wide data long